 I love teaching at St. Peter's College.
 My philosophy is students should always be the first priority.
 St. Peter's small class size and sense of community allow this philosophy to be easily fulfilled.
-In class I try to use everyday examples to keep students interested, and throw in the odd lame joke just to make sure the students are awake.
-My passion for teaching has also extended into the community college setting, including Cumberland Regional College, Carlton Trail Regional College, NORTEP/NORPAC and Northlands College.
-Biology is not my only field of interest, I have taught many computer and photography courses.
+In class I try to use everyday examples to keep students interested and throw in the odd lame joke just to make sure the students are awake.
+My passion for teaching has also extended into the community college setting, including Cumberland Regional College, Carlton Trail Regional College, North West Regional College and Northlands College.
+Biology is not my only field of interest; I have taught many computer and photography courses.

-I grew up on a farm in rural Saskatchewan, and after spending a few years in Saskatoon I returned to my roots.
-My wife, son and I live on a small farm near Pleasantdale and love the peaceful lifestyle of this setting.
-Plus, all the wildlife and beautiful scenery appeals to me as a biologist and photographer.
+After spending a few years in Saskatoon, my wife, son and I returned to our rural roots (a small farm near Pleasantdale).
+We love the peaceful lifestyle of this setting and enjoy all the wildlife and beautiful scenery.